 Co-Chairs Jon Pasqualone, Small business owner & Executive Director, Florida Fire Marshals & Inspectors Association.
-Hobe Sound Chamber member ( x 2) with Angela Hoffman, Executive Director, Hobe Sound Chamber of Commerce.
+Hobe Sound Chamber member ( x 2) with Angela Hoffman, CEO, Hobe Sound Chamber of Commerce.

 - Voting: On an annual basis, eight (8) core members will be appointed.
 Voting members must attend all meetings.
 Two (2) consecutive unexcused absences will result in dismissal from the voting position.

 - Participating Members: All Hobe Sound Chamber members are welcome to participate.
 Simply contact the Chamber by calling 772-546-4724.